 "It was scary": Arlington neighbors concerned after neo-Nazi group NSC-131 protests outside governor's home

-ARLINGTON - Arlington neighbors said they're very upset and scared that a neo-Nazi group demonstrate in their neighborhood after NSC-131 staged a protest outside Gov. Maura Healey's home.
+ARLINGTON - Arlington neighbors said they're very upset and scared that a neo-Nazi group demonstrated in their neighborhood after NSC-131 staged a protest outside Gov. Maura Healey's home.

 Members of the group stood outside Healey's home and chanted "New England is ours, the rest must go," an apparent reference to the ongoing arrival of migrants in Massachusetts.
 Their presence drew a large police response and left the neighborhood unsettled.